mjblee20/JS-Algorithms/README.md

 # JS-Algorithm/Problems

 A daily practice of solving JavaScript coding problems.
-These coding problems are from LeetCode and Codewars.
+These coding problems are from LeetCode, freeCodeCamp and Codewars.

 ## Process
 The process of tackling these problems is to comment out every step required to achieve the result first then write out the lines of code that performs each comment.